Skip to content

 EDA packages#

-EDA is packaged using kpt, and uses this package manager tool to install core EDA components.
-The installer downloads two kpt packages by pulling the relevant git repositories.
+EDA is packaged using kpt, and uses this package manager tool to install core EDA components as well as external tools like cert-manager.
+The installer downloads EDA kpt packages by cloning the nokia-eda/kpt.

 make download-pkgs